Tinydude153/TinyDude153/README.md

 ### Hi there, I'm Michael, a hobbyist developer.

 - 🔭 I’m currently working on: a command-line RCON tool for the Halo Online mod ElDewrito.
-- 🌱 I’m currently learning: Databases and cloud.
+- 🌱 Studying Computer and Electrical Engineering.
 - 💬 Ask me about: Windows shell links.